-Jim Lattimer has been so kind to submit an updated version of his famous mass table.
-Take a look at it at stellarcollapse.org/nsmasses.
+Jim Lattimer has been so kind to provide us with an updated version of his observed neutron star masses table.
+See here: https://stellarcollapse.org/nsmasses

 New paper by Viktoriya Morozova, Tony Piro, Mathieu Renzo, Christian Ott: